opflucker/NetCoreResults/README.md

 Minimal implementation of result monad, it is:

-- Minimal implementation code: Short but effective, holding the minimal required data, without using any conditional, easy to read and understand, with less change to bugs.
+- Minimal implementation code: Short but effective, holding the minimal required data, without using any conditional, easy to read and understand.
-- Minimal client boilerplate code: Less verbose and noisy, easy to read and understand, with less change to bugs.
+- Minimal client boilerplate code: Less verbose and noisy, easy to read and understand.

 Relevant design decisions: